My Training Dashboard

 | 50 P.S. § 7302 — PA Mental Health Procedures Act | Statute | 302 involuntary examination authorized when officer documents a recent overt act, attempt, or threat establishing clear and present danger to self or others.
 Past psychiatric history or general crisis alone does not satisfy the standard.
 Document every observed element specifically — let the facts carry the 302. |

-| Pennsylvania Act 57 of 2020 | Statute | Officers must consider and, when safe and feasible, employ de-escalation techniques before applying force.
-Applies explicitly to mental health encounters.
+| Pennsylvania Act 59 of 2020 | Statute | Mandates annual training in use of force and de-escalation techniques, including techniques for interacting with individuals whose behavior indicates mental illness, intellectual disability, or autism.
+MTPD ALO 5.4 sets the operational requirement: consider and employ de-escalation where safe and feasible.
 Document de-escalation efforts with the same specificity used to document any use of force or authority. |

-| MTPD ALO 4.07 — Juvenile Detention | Arbiter LE Order | Juveniles shall not be detained in any cell housing adults.
+| MTPD ALO 4.07 — Juvenile Detention | MTPD Order | Juveniles shall not be detained in any cell housing adults.
 Secure detention limited to a maximum of 6 hours.
 Sight-and-sound separation from adult offenders required at all times.
 Continuous visual supervision by a sworn officer required.
 Fingerprints and photos taken for misdemeanor or felony offenses; records kept separate from adult records. |

-| MTPD ALO 3.02 — Temporary Detention | Arbiter LE Order | All detainees thoroughly searched before entry regardless of prior field search.
+| MTPD ALO 3.02 — Temporary Detention | MTPD Order | All detainees thoroughly searched before entry regardless of prior field search.
 Males, females, and juveniles under arrest must be separated by sight and sound.
 All firearms secured in designated lock boxes before entry.
 Detainees may not be left unsupervised for more than 10 minutes under any circumstances. |

 | Citation | Type | Key Rule / Application |